 Is there a good way to fall if I slip on ice?

-Well, yes there is. 😀Most slips on ice result in a backwards fall as your feet slip out from under you.
+Well, yes there is.
+Most ice falls result in a backwards fall as your feet slip out from under you.
 This is a frightening and potentially very damaging way to fall as you cannot see the ground coming and there is no natural opportunity to arrest the imminent impact by putting your arms out in front of you.
-Injuries from a backwards fall can be really quite nasty.
+Injuries from backwards Ice Falls can be really quite nasty.
 Most people will hit the back of their head or land on their Coccyx, both of which are extremely painful.
 The Coccyx in particular can bother people for years, without the correct treatment.

 Attempts to put your hand down whilst falling backwards result in broken upper limbs due to the position your wrist and arm goes into.
 But there is something you can do to help.
-Become aware of the concept of a 'Back Break fall'.
-This is something anyone who has done Judo will be familiar with and the fundamental aim is to dissipate the impact of landing on your back.
+Become aware of the concept of a ‘Back Break fall’.
+This is something anyone who has done Judo will be familiar with and the fundamental aim is to dissipate the impact of landing on your back when ice falls occur.

 How do I learn to break fall?